thebrianbug/dotfiles/ASUS_NIXOS_INSTALL.md

 1. Open the MyASUS app, go to "Customization" → "GPU Settings," and select "Hybrid Mode" (or "Optimus Mode").
 2. Save changes and reboot before installing NixOS.

+### Backup the EFI Partition (CRUCIAL FOR DUAL BOOT)

+NixOS generally recommends a 1 GB EFI System Partition (ESP), but it's often possible to use an existing, smaller partition, even one as small as 260 MB like Windows commonly creates.
+While this approach carries a slight risk due to the limited space, it helps avoid repartitioning issues.
+Because of this, and especially if you have existing EFI entries from other operating systems like Fedora or Windows, **it's highly recommended to back up your current EFI partition before proceeding with the NixOS installation**.
+You'll perform this essential backup step from the NixOS live USB environment.

+1.  **Boot from NixOS Live USB:** Start your laptop and boot from the NixOS installation media.
+Select the "NixOS graphical installer" or "NixOS (Live)" option.
+2.  **Open a Terminal:** Once the live environment loads, open a terminal.
+You can usually find it in the applications menu or by pressing `Ctrl+Alt+T`.
+3.  **Identify your EFI Partition:** Use `lsblk` to list all disks and partitions.
+Your EFI partition is typically a small FAT32 partition (often around 100-500 MB) with the "esp" or "boot" flag.
+It's usually mounted at `/boot/efi` if you were booted into Fedora, but in the live environment, it might not be mounted.
+Look for a partition under a disk (e.g., `/dev/nvme0n1p1` or `/dev/sda1`) with `vfat` filesystem type.
+    ```bash
+    sudo lsblk -f
+    ```
+    _Example Output (look for `vfat` and `TYPE="part"`):_
+    ```
+    NAME        FSTYPE   FSVER LABEL     UUID                                 FSAVAIL FSUSE% MOUNTPOINTS
+    nvme0n1
+    ├─nvme0n1p1 vfat     FAT32           XXXX-XXXX                                          /boot/efi # This is your EFI partition
+    ├─nvme0n1p2 ext4     1.0             YYYY-YYYY                            ...
+    └─nvme0n1p3 btrfs              ...
+    ```
+    In this example, `/dev/nvme0n1p1` is the EFI partition. **Make sure you identify the correct partition for your system.**
+4.  **Mount your External Storage:** Connect your external USB drive (or other storage) where you want to save the backup.
+    ```bash
+    sudo mkdir /mnt/backup_drive
+    sudo mount /dev/sdXy /mnt/backup_drive # Replace /dev/sdXy with your external drive's partition (e.g., /dev/sdb1)
+    ```
+    You can use `sudo lsblk -f` again to identify your external drive's partition.
+5.  **Create a Backup Directory:**
+    ```bash
+    sudo mkdir -p /mnt/backup_drive/efi_backup_$(date +%Y%m%d_%H%M)
+    ```
+6.  **Mount the EFI Partition and Copy Contents:**
+    ```bash
+    sudo mkdir /mnt/efi_to_backup
+    sudo mount /dev/nvme0n1p1 /mnt/efi_to_backup # Replace /dev/nvme0n1p1 with your EFI partition
+    sudo cp -rv /mnt/efi_to_backup/* /mnt/backup_drive/efi_backup_$(date +%Y%m%d_%H%M)/
+    ```
+    This will copy all files and directories from your EFI partition to the timestamped backup folder on your external drive.
+7.  **Verify the Backup:**
+    ```bash
+    ls -l /mnt/backup_drive/efi_backup_$(date +%Y%m%d_%H%M)/EFI
+    ```
+    You should see directories like `Microsoft`, `Fedora`, etc., confirming the contents have been copied.
+8.  **Unmount Partitions:**
+    ```bash
+    sudo umount /mnt/efi_to_backup
+    sudo umount /mnt/backup_drive
+    ```
+    Your EFI partition is now safely backed up.
+Proceed with the rest of the installation steps.

 ## Partitioning Your ASUS ProArt P16 for NixOS (Dual Boot with Windows)